 Low-cardinality data and monitoring can help you detect problems.
 Still, you need high-cardinality data to understand which customers (or hosts, App IDs, processes, and SQL queries) are correlated to an issue.
 High-cardinality data provides the necessary granularity and precision to isolate and identify the root cause, enabling you to pinpoint where and why an issue has occurred.

 Long before the term observability entered the industry lexicon, New Relic’s platform was focused on high-cardinality data, supporting discrete, detailed records, such as application transactions and browser page views.
 For example, imagine customers placing orders on a website.
-The New Relic One data model enables you to record the userID, the dollar amount, the number of items bought, the processing time, and any other desired attributes for every single transaction.
-And Telemetry Data Platform is schemaless, so you don’t need to know in advance every dimension you’ll want to include for any given transaction.
+The New Relic data model enables you to record the userID, the dollar amount, the number of items bought, the processing time, and any other desired attributes for every single transaction.
+And New Relic is schemaless, so you don’t need to know in advance every dimension you’ll want to include for any given transaction.